saltcorn/saltcorn/README.md

 to install everything.
 If successful, you should now be able to run `saltcorn` in your shell.

-NOTE: the installation builds the 'saltcorn/cordova-builder' docker image, and the first build takes several minutes.
-You can set the environment variable SKIP_DOCKER_IMAGE_INSTALL to 'true' (or disable docker) if you don't want to build it.

 ## Packages

 - [@saltcorn-cli](https://github.com/saltcorn/saltcorn/tree/master/packages/saltcorn-cli): command-line interface